-Dogs should be assessed for ability to work in close proximity to other dogs at the test and not greet; before evaluations, dogs will be asked to greet each other briefly on leash.
+Dogs should be assessed for ability to work near other dogs at the test and not greet; before evaluations, dogs will be asked to greet each other briefly on leash.

 Does the handler demonstrate having control over the dog in the presence of other dogs?